 How much exercise do the dogs get?

-The dogs are out in packs all day.
+The dogs are out in play packs all day.
 They can choose to play when they want, and relax when they want.
-In cases of dogs that are boarding for more than just a day or two, we may give them breaks of about an hour 1-2 times per day.
+In cases of dogs that are boarding for more than just a day or two, we may give them breaks of about an hour, 1-2 times per day.
 For dogs that are here for an extended period of time the breaks or “naps” become necessary to keep them in a good mood and to give them a chance to rest and recover mentally and physically. **It is important to note: Dogs that are very active can take quite a toll on their body.
-Sometimes these dogs play themselves too much and when they get home may be lethargic for a day or two, could have wear and tear injuries like sore joints or torn pads and some may even get a cold or have some intestinal distress even when there is no other illness present at the daycare.
-This is not common, but it does happen and it is something we try to prevent by utilizing the naps and break times.
+Sometimes these dogs play too much and when they get home may be lethargic for a day or two, could have wear and tear injuries like sore joints or torn pads and some may even get a cold or have some intestinal distress even when there is no other illness present at the daycare.
+This is not common, but it does happen and it is something we try to proactively prevent by utilizing the naps and break times.
 If your dog experiences "over-play," please let us know so we can specifically focus on helping your dog regulate while with us.

 What do you do to prevent illness?

 We clean and sterilize our facility regularly to prevent the spread of communicable diseases.
 We have a consulting veterinarian to aid us in this effort and we stay on top of industry best practices.
 We also rely on our clients to help prevent illness.
 We require that all dogs are current on vaccinations and we ask that our clients stay current on heart worm preventative, flea and tick preventative, and monitor their dogs for any other illness or parasites through yearly fecal exams.
 We do not have illnesses here regularly, and when we do experience an outbreak of something like kennel cough it is because one of our dogs brought it into the facility.
 For this reason it is important that we work together to keep Home Sweet Home a healthy place for our dogs to play.